Villa Wedding in St. Thomas

 The answer?
 It’s super easy.

-Just let the gate agent or flight attendant know and they will literally create a new boarding Zone that will let your dress board before First Class, the elderly, babies, and even the airplane’s Captain.
+Just let the gate agent or flight attendant know and they will literally create a new boarding Zone that will let your dress board before First Class, the elderly, babies, and military personnel.
 They may actually bump passengers to find your dress its own seat.

 (I can’t say this is true on all airlines, but typically the cabin crew is pretty awesome.)